 Champ the Great Dane

 The 800-pound fiberglass statue of a Great Dane dog overlooks U.S. 40 at the Great Dane trailer manufacturing plant in Brazil.
-Originally constructed in 1953 for a trailer dealership in Orlando, Florida, Champ made his way to Brazil in 2018 after having stood guard since 2002 at Great Dane’s corporate office in Savannah, Georgia.
+Originally constructed in 1953 for a trailer dealership in Orlando, Florida, Champ made his way to Brazil to join the growing list of Indiana roadside attractions in 2018 after having stood guard since 2002 at Great Dane’s corporate office in Savannah, Georgia.
 The 17-foot-tall statue rises from a three-foot-high base.

 The backstory: In 1843, Blessed Mother Theodore Guerin, head of the Sisters of Providence, and another nun were sailing back to America after a visit to France when their ship hit rough weather.
 Fearing it would capsize, they prayed to Saint Anne, patroness of sailors and protector from storms.
 They made it safely to port and, in the saint’s honor, had a log chapel built the next year.
 But when the logs started rotting, a decision was made to build the stone chapel that exists today.
 Some of the shell mosaics depict scenes of the stormy night at sea.
 Beside walls completely covered with shells, there are two stained-glass windows with shell and coral designs.

 For more great group travel ideas in Indiana, check out the Indiana Group Tour Planner and be sure to Subscribe to Leisure Group Travel to stay up to date with our latest travel news.